junegunn/fzf/README.md

 #### Process IDs

 Fuzzy completion for PIDs is provided for kill command.
-In this case there is no trigger sequence, just press tab key after kill command.
+In this case, there is no trigger sequence, just press tab key after kill command.

 ```sh